-Council will pass its 2025 budget early in 2025.
+Council passed its 2025 budget.
 The budget reflects costs associated with the ongoing operation of the County as well as funding for initiatives identified in the strategic plan.
-A 2% mill rate increase is proposed.
+A 2% municipal mill rate increase was approved.

 For more information regarding the budget development process and details of the 2025 budget, please refer to the 2025 operating and capital budget binder on the County's website at www.beaver.ab.ca.